 Step 1: Create a Microsoft Excel Spreadsheet

-To import data into Jira, you must first properly format the Microsoft Excel file in order to get started with the export process of Microsoft Excel to Jira.
+To import Jira issues from Excel, you must first properly format the Microsoft Excel file in order to get started with the export process of Microsoft Excel to Jira.

 There are a few things to keep in mind while preparing your spreadsheet on Microsoft Excel: